miikka0000/BitcoinAnalyzer/README.md

 B) Date (in format dd.mm.yyyy) with the highest trading volume within the given date range.

-C) Best days to sell, buy or hold bitcoin to maximize profits withing the given date range.
+C) Best days to sell, buy or hold bitcoin to maximize profits within the given date range.

 ## Doumentation